Blog

 From a UX design perspective, the concept of Composability describes an equally flexible approach to the design of websites, apps, and online stores.
 This approach is implemented through what is known as a design system: a framework with clear guidelines and reusable components for design and development processes.
 The smaller units of a design system can be created, tested, and exchanged independently of each other – quite similar to how a modular tech stack operates with decoupled functions and API-based services.

-A well-known example is the Atomic Design Framework, where the user interface (UI) is broken down into three essential building blocks:
+A well-known example is the Atomic Design Framework, where the user interface (UI) is broken down into five essential building blocks:

 How does a design system support a Composable Architecture?